 The B-7 back type parachute was primarily designed for non-stationary crew members as a soft, comfortable parachute that could be attached to the wearer at all times.
 Designed by Frank Manson and standardized for use on October 1, 1940, the B-7 was heavily utilized in a variety of aircraft, including non-jumping personnel on paratroop training jumps.
 It was standard issue for pilots of the B-17 & B-24 until it was superseded by the B-8 in the latter part of 1943.

 The B-7 was re-standardized as the AN6512-1 on June 19, 1942, after the Army-Navy joint use system was adopted.
 Although packs remained almost identical, the harness switched from bayonet hardware to the standard snap hooks/V-ring combination.
 Both the B-7 and AN6512-1 remained in service throughout the war and were finally declared obsolete on November 9, 1945.

-Our reproductions are directly copied from original examples and contain the unique curved steel wire frame and bellowed back panel.
-We offer both the B-7 with bayonet hardware and AN6512-1 with the snap hook/V-ring combination (not pictured).
+This reproduction is directly copied from original examples and contains the unique curved steel wire frame and bellowed back panel.
+Your assembly can either be configured to the B-7 with bayonet hardware or the AN6512-1 with snap hook/V-ring combination (not pictured).
 The harness has the correct adjustable main lift web, widened saddle, and unique back strap arrangement.

 Want to add a parachute canopy or foam filler?
 See the Canopies & Fillers page!

 Special Order Item: $869 (Email Us to order)

 (Payment plans available - If you're interested, just shoot us a message!)